Wardict: the Warden's verdict on your business idea

 Find the specific interaction that Facebook Groups fail at

-Cross-Examination
+Competitor Cross-Examination

-On the record
+On the Record

 What is Wardict?

-Wardict is an AI-powered startup idea validator.
+Wardict is an AI-powered business idea validator.
 You plead your case, and the Warden renders a structured verdict on whether the idea looks viable, risky, confused, or already halfway to the grave.
 It is designed to give founders brutally honest feedback before they waste months building something nobody asked for.

 Who is Wardict for?